24th - 30th January 2017 - Last Places

-From the Leknes airport, we will arrange in pairs and take an amazing open-window Cessna flight (optional, not included in price).
-Aerial photography reveals a whole new world of shooting nature, and Lofoten is one of the best places for it, with spectacualr vistas of fjords, mountains and fishing villages.
+From Leknes airport, we will arrange in pairs and take an amazing open-window Cessna flight (optional, not included in price).
+Aerial photography reveals a whole new world of shooting nature, and Lofoten is one of the best places for it, with spectacular vistas of fjords, mountains and fishing villages.
 Each pair will have an hour or more (depends on weather and availability) of aerial shooting in beautiful light.

-After shooting another sunrise in one of the beautiful locations near Leknes, we'll drive to the airport for goodbyes and your flight home.
+After breakfast at the hotel, we'll drive to the airport for goodbyes and your flight home.